-Thanks again. about 5 years ago
+Thanks again. over 5 years ago

 It will be useful to have small bills, US$1, $5, $10, and $20.
 Because most vendors will give you change in the Cambodian currency, Riel and as this currency has low exchange rates, you do not want to accumulate this throughout your trip.
 Therefore, better to have exact or close to exact change at all times.

 ATMs are readily available in the populated areas.
 Hotels also except both cash and cards.
 Hostels mostly accept cash.

 I do not recommend carrying around large amounts of cash but up to around $50 in small notes on the body should be plenty for the day's activities, like bike hire, tuk tuk, and food.